 One large review of studies found that a higher intake of fried foods was associated with a greater risk for obesity (

 If you’re looking to trim your waistline, swapping your deep-fried foods for air-fried foods may be a good place to start.

 Clocking in at 9 calories in every gram of fat, dietary fat contains over twice as many calories per gram as other macronutrients like protein and carbohydrates.

-In addition to being higher in fat and calories, frying food can create potentially dangerous compounds like acrylamide.
+Besides being higher in fat and calories, frying food can create potentially dangerous compounds like acrylamide.

-In fact, one study found that air-frying reduced acrylamide by 90% compared to traditional deep-frying (11).
+Air-frying your food instead of using a deep fryer may help lower their acrylamide content.
+In fact, one older study found that air-frying reduced acrylamide by up to 90%, compared with traditional deep-frying (

 However, it’s important to note that other harmful compounds may still be formed during the process of air-frying.

 Aldehydes, heterocyclic amines, and polycyclic aromatic hydrocarbons are all other potentially dangerous chemicals that are formed with high heat cooking and may be associated with a higher risk of cancer (

 Further research is needed to determine how air-frying may affect the formation of these compounds.